april-org/parxe/README.md

 ```

 Even more, it is possible to condition the execution of a function to the
-evaluation of a future object, using `px.future.conditioned` as in:
+evaluation of a list of future object or values, using `px.future.conditioned`
+as in:

 ```Lua
 > px = require "parxe"